- Small Business SEO 101: The 2019 Edition Beginner’s Guide

 But, showing up in Google’s rankings, even if you garner a spot on the first page, still might not be enough to get consumers’ attention.

 Your business should aim to rank as one of Google’s top three listings.
-Google’s first three SERP results generate a whopping 60% of clicks from users.
+Google’s first three Search Engine Results Position (SERP) results generate a whopping 60% of clicks from users.

 Still, it pays to be number one.
 The top spot earns almost 40% of clicks.
 That’s nearly half of all clicks that go to one of Google’s listings.